chanwwei/Data-Analysis-Project-using-SAS/README.md

 ii.
 Which customer segment should be prioritized in each store type?

 iii.
 Which product category should be prioritized in each store type?

+Project3: Covid-19 Malaysia Analysis

+Project Aims:

+i.
+To understand the situation of COVID-19 in Malaysia

+ii.
+To study the effectiveness of vaccine in reducing COVID-19 cases in Malaysia

+iii.
+To study the cause for the trend of R0 in Malaysia.